markschaver/UN/README.md

 # UN General Assembly Voting Coincidence with the United States

-An analysis of how closely each UN member state's votes in the General Assembly align with those of the United States, based on the U.S. State Department's annual *Voting Practices in the United Nations* reports.
+This is a repository of data on how closely votes by UN member state's have aligned with the United States.
+The data was extracted from the U.S. State Department's annual report, *Voting Practices in the United Nations*.

 > The UN acts on a diverse set of issues; therefore, the voting record of a UN member in the General Assembly and Security Council provides insight into a country’s orientation toward a wide range of topics of importance to the United States.
 The voting coincidence data in this report is drawn only from UN General Assembly and Security Council votes.
 It does not indicate the coincidence of support for U.S. policies in other bodies in the UN System, other multilateral fora, or in bilateral contexts.
 Most bodies in the UN system adopt resolutions by consensus without votes being taken, which may skew the data for issues that enjoy wide consensus.
 Approximately 72 percent of all General Assembly resolutions, however, are adopted by acclamation.
 Therefore, overall voting correlation between countries is dependent on the types of resolutions that come to a vote.
 For example, Israel-related resolutions account for approximately 16 percent of resolutions that were adopted with a vote, significantly affecting the voting coincidence for countries that oppose these resolutions.

 **Source:** <https://www.state.gov/voting-practices-in-the-united-nations/>

----

-## Scope and methodology
+## Data and methodology

-This analysis covers **2017–2024 only**, deliberately excluding the 2013–2016 data.
-In 2017 the State Department **changed its methodology**: abstentions were brought into the calculation, and a new *Partial* category was introduced.
-Each country–year now sorts votes into four buckets:

 | Column | Meaning |
 |:--|:--|